soudev/knowledge.mine/stuff/vm.docker.md

 * [Baidu using Docker for its PaaS | Docker Blog](http://blog.docker.io/2013/12/baidu-using-docker-for-its-paas/)

+--

+* [[GitHub] progrium / dokku](https://github.com/progrium/dokku) - Docker powered mini-Heroku in around 100 lines of Bash

 * [[GitHub] drone / drone](https://github.com/drone/drone) - is a Continuous Integration platform built on Docker

+* [[GitHub] Strider-CD / strider](https://github.com/Strider-CD/strider) - is an Open Source Continuous Deployment / Continuous Integration platform.
+It is written in Node.JS / JavaScript and uses MongoDB as a backing store.
+It is published under the BSD license.

+### Node.js

+* [[Vimeo] Node.JS and Docker with a side of Continuous Deployment](http://vimeo.com/85864661) - Presented by Niall O'Higgins at JSLA (js.la) on Thursday January 30th 2014.
+Docker is an incredible new tool to manage the deployment and lifecycle of Node.JS network services.
+This talk will cover using them together for much Continuous Deployment win.

+--

+* [[GitHub] adamalex / docker-urlarchiver](https://github.com/adamalex/docker-urlarchiver) - Use Docker to package a Node.js script with all its dependencies, including Node

+* [[GitHub] apocas / dockerode](https://github.com/apocas/dockerode) - Not just another Docker.io Remote API node.js module

 ### Red Hat